DavidWindham/JWT_Example/frontend/README.md

   By default this is set to 'access-token-secret'.
 If this is changed, it must be changed for all services being used

+## Deployment

+1. `npm install` Install the application and all its dependencies
+2. Set the .env arguments (not strictly required just to start the application)
+2. `npm run dev` to start the webserver